Oscarandio/Aplicacion-del-tiempo/README.md

 ![Thumbnail](https://raw.githubusercontent.com/Oscarandio/Aplicacion-del-tiempo/main/public/updated.jpg)

-In this picture you can see the updated mentioned above.
+In this picture you can see the updates mentioned above.

 # Next Updates